Frequently Asked Questions

 What services do the Town provide?

 - As a Town, we are an incorporated municipality.
 The benefits of incorporation include the right to compete with other Florida municipalities for State funding (grants).
-Both Cherokee Park and Meigs Park were developed with State grant funds.
+Both Combs Park and Meigs Park were developed with State grant funds.
 Also, Storm Water Management construction on Snug Harbor Drive, Clifford Drive and Shalimar Drive was accomplished with State grant funds.
 We received a FEMA grant which paid for the roof and storm shutters on the Town hall.
 In July 2001, we received

-another State grant to purchase additional Cherokee Park Property which will be used to improve access into and out of the park and in 2006 we received a State grant to aid in replacing trees that were lost in past hurricanes.
+another State grant to purchase additional Combs Park Property which will be used to improve access into and out of the park and in 2006 we received a State grant to aid in replacing trees that were lost in past hurricanes.
 We continue to apply for State Grant Funds for which we qualify.
 We have sidewalks, streetlights and a full-time maintenance department to maintain the

 parks and public areas.